-The figure below shows which stages of the business concept NCF can finance, i.e. pilots and demonstration project, as well as replication and scaling-up projects.
-NCF will NOT finance prefeasibility/feasibility studies or projects exclusively focused on market studies/surveys, technology research, policy development work, capacity-building, or training.
+The figure below shows which stages of the business concept NCF can finance.
+These include pilots and demonstration projects as well as replication and scale-up projects.
+NCF will NOT finance pre-feasibility/feasibility studies or projects exclusively focused on market studies/surveys, technology research, policy development work, capacity-building, or training.
 It will also not finance business concepts that are self-sustained and/or eligible for commercial financing.